Procedures for Hearings Before the DHHB

 A Facilitator for the DHHB will be chosen by the Chairperson of the DHHB from active faculty and staff members of the SLU community, but most commonly will be the Vice President for Community and Employee Relations.
 The Facilitator will assist the Chairperson in the performance of administrative duties.
 The Facilitator will attend all meetings (including hearings) of the DHHB as a non-voting member.

-At least three members of the DHHB will serve with the Chairperson of the DHHB (or designee) as the Hearing Board for each individual complaint; each Hearing Board will, normally, include at least one faculty member and one staff member.
+At least two members of the DHHB will serve with the Chairperson of the DHHB (or designee) as the Hearing Board for each individual complaint; each Hearing Board will, normally, include at least one faculty member and one staff member.
 Each Hearing Board will select one member to serve as Chairperson of the Hearing Board.
 Each Hearing Board will also be assisted by the Facilitator.

 NOTE: The full Discriminatory Harassment Hearing Board, with or without all members in attendance, is referred to as "DHHB."
 When "Hearing Board" is used it refers to the specific body selected to hear a complaint.

 The Hearing Board may call witnesses and seek other information (each party may request that specified witnesses be called or information sought, but the final decision to do so rests with the Hearing Board) and makes recommendations based upon a preponderance of information presented.
 The Hearing Board may request that witnesses appear to provide information.
-Failure to appear or to cooperate with the Hearing Board can result in the imposition of discipline by the Hearing Board.
+Failure of a non-party witness to appear or to cooperate with the Hearing Board can result in the imposition of discipline by the Hearing Board.
 Specific hearing procedures (e.g., order of witnesses, number of witnesses, acceptable form of evidence, limitations on evidence presented, etc.) shall be determined by the Hearing Board in each case.

 The Chair of the DHHB and/or the Hearing Board may seek assistance from the University’s counsel as needed.